-The CIEE Ghana program is a supported enrollment program with the University of Ghana in Legon and is offered during the fall and spring semesters.
+The CIEE Ghana: Arts and Sciences in Legon is a supported enrollment program with the University of Ghana in Legon and is offered during the fall and spring semesters.
 The University of Ghana offers a wide range of courses similar to that which can be found in most US universities.
-Students can study topics from West African economics and politics to local art and music.
-Students live in either a homestay or international student dormitory, and participate in a wide variety of excursions with the group.
+You can study topics from West African economics and politics to local art and music.
+You live in either a homestay or international student dormitory, and participate in a wide variety of excursions with the group.

 Based at the University of Ghana in Legon, a slower paced city 10 miles from the capital of Accra, the program is directed at students who want to study the political and economic challenges facing sub-Saharan Africa and developing nations, and as well as people particularly interested in West African history and cultural practices, various musical and dance forms, as well as public health.